frez-fall/annual-leave-calendar/README.md

 3. **Install on Your Webflow Site**:
    - Open your Webflow site in Designer
    - Press `L` to open Libraries panel
-   - Find "Calendar & Leave Planning" library
+   - Find "Interactive annual leave calendar" library
    - Click "Install"

 ### 4. Configure Component in Webflow